mincong-classroom/containers/docs/lab-1.md

 ## Exercise 2: Run a database image

+In this exercise, we are going to play with MySQL database and observe the difference in terms of lifecycle between the container and the data (volume).

+### 2.1 Run MySQL as a container

-We have a MySQL database that is ready to be used.
+We have a MySQL database image that is ready to be used.
 You can run it using the following command:

-### 2.1 Run MySQL as a container

 ``` sh
 docker run \